The-Deepak-Kumar-001/Simon-Game/README.md

 # Description:

-This is a web-based implementation of the classic memory game "Simon."
-The game presents a series of colors in a specific sequence, and the player must repeat the sequence in the correct order.
+This is a web-based implementation of the classic memory game "Simon".The game presents a series of colors in a specific sequence, and the player must repeat the sequence in the correct order.
 As the game progresses, the sequence becomes longer and more challenging, testing the player's memory and concentration.

 # Features: